Haysto Logo

 What is a Joint Borrower Sole Proprietor (JBSP) Mortgage?

-Put simply, a JBSP is a mortgage that you take out with your parents or family member.
+Put simply, a JBSP mortgage is a type of home loan you take out with your parents or another family member.
 You’re all responsible for paying the mortgage, but you’ll be the sole owner of the property.

-You’ll all need to pass the lender’s various checks, but a JBSP mortgage could open you up to properties that you wouldn’t have been able to afford on your own.
+You’ll all need to pass the lender’s various criteria and affordability checks, but a JBSP mortgage could open you up to properties that you wouldn’t have been able to afford on your own.
 This is because your family’s income is taken into account as well as your own.

 Your family won’t be expected to stay on the mortgage forever.
 In fact, most lenders will want you to take over responsibility for the mortgage when you start earning more.